 Wet wipes are convenient for removing makeup, changing babies’ diapers, and cleaning the house quickly.
 The problem is that they contain polyester-based plastic that’s virtually indestructible; they take a century to break down after they’re tossed in the garbage or flushed down the toilet.

 There are two main types of Burlap: Natural and Synthetic.
-While synthetic burlap never breaks down, it remains in the soil.
-Natural burlap does decompose but there are a lot of factors that determine the rate of decomposition.
+Synthetic burlap never breaks down, it remains in the soil.
+Natural burlap, on the other hand, does decompose, but there are a lot of factors that determine the rate of decomposition.
 On average, it takes about synthetic burlap 2-5 years to decompose

 62: Ceramic: More than 1000 years

-Although ceramic is made from natural materials and is biodegradable, it will take more than 1000 years to completely decompose.
+Although ceramic is made from natural materials and is biodegradable, it will take over 1,000 years to decompose completely.
 This is because glazing makes it difficult for biodegradation agents to pass through the particles of potteries.

-The article’s main aim is to make you understand whether our responsibility ends after disposing of garbage in the bin.
-Trash remains on the Earth for years, decades and even centuries.
+The article’s main aim is to make you understand whether our responsibility ends after disposing garbage in the bin.
+Trash remains on the Earth for years, decades, and even centuries.
 We need to switch to biodegradable products that degrade fast to reduce waste in real terms.